Get

 Do Ear Tufts Grow Back?

 Some cats may get an ear infection, skin infection, or another disease that may cause hair to fall out near the ears.
-If you notice your cat’s ear tufts falling out rapidly, take your cat to the veterinarian to find a diagnosis for the issue.
+If you notice your cat’s ear tufts falling out rapidly, take your cat to the veterinarian to identify the underlying cause, which may include mites, allergies, fungal infections, or hormonal imbalances.

 divider cat faces oct 2024